Spring fitness tips

 Trade your winter parka in for a light, packable waterproof jacket and pants.
 You need full-body protection against splash-back when you run through puddles, and using lightweight, packable gear ensures that you won't leave it behind to cut weight and then end up wet and cold.
 You'll also stay dry if it rains, snows or pours freezing rain on you – all of which can happen in the shoulder season.
 Even better?
 Being waterproof from head to toe protects you from even the most inconsiderate of puddle-splashing drivers if your workout takes you anywhere near the road.

-2. Let your footwear work for you
+2. Let your footwear work for you1.
+Lighten up

 Abandon any thoughts of protecting your footwear from mud, slush and puddles.
 Let those shoes or boots sacrifice themselves to keep your feet dry – that's their job.
 Most waterproof boots or shoes have a waterproof bootie sewn into the body of the shoe.
 As long as this bootie isn't pierced and you don't step into water that's higher than its edge, your feet will stay warm and dry.
 If you think you might end up in over that level, which varies from shoe to shoe, you can extend your waterproof foot protection by using standard gaiters or shorter ankle gaiters.